noamzilo/deep-head-pose/README.md

 Success criterion is determined by comparison to the output of another algorithm, which was not given.

-Since it was impossible to optimize for an algorithm (which on its own has error), and all I had was about 100 images tagged by that unknown algorithm, I decided to just optimize for the tagged data of 300W-LP, using the original hopenet, and choosing the epoch which minimizes validation error on the set I did have, which was tagged by the unknown algorithm.
+Since it was impossible to optimize for an algorithm (which on its own has error), and all I had was about 100 images tagged by that unknown algorithm, I decided to just optimize for the tagged data of 300W-LP [which required cleaning], using the original hopenet, and choosing the epoch which minimizes validation error on the set I did have, which was tagged by the unknown algorithm.

 This is suboptimal, but was the best under the time constraints.